sjsrey/ors/ors_address.md

 However, this has its limits as a number of high profile failures have demonstrated.

 One example was the case of the State of Massachusetts Group Insurance Commission (GIC), the agency responsible for purchasing health insurance for state employees [@Sweeney:2005uq].
-As part of that effort GIC anonymized data by removal of names, addresses, and Social Security numbers before releasing to researchers.
+As part of that effort GIC anonymized data by removing names, addresses, and Social Security numbers before releasing to researchers.
-What remained in the released data were ZIP code, birth date and gender of each person along with diagnoses and prescription information.
+What remained in the released data were the ZIP code, birth date and gender of each person along with diagnoses and prescription information.
+For a mere $20
-A researcher was able to purchase a voter registration list for Cambridge for $20 that contained the name, address, ZIP code, birth date and gender of each voter.
+a researcher was able to purchase a voter registration list for Cambridge that contained the name, address, ZIP code, birth date and gender of each voter.
 Linking this with the GIC data, the researcher was able to determine that only six people had the same birth date, of these three were men, and only one of these had the same ZIP code.
 That person was William Weld, the state's governor.

 ## Data Silos
-Clearly there are problems with anonymization procedures and a very active research agenda is developing around privatization [@Reiter:2012vn].
+Clearly there are problems with anonymization procedures, and a very active research agenda is developing around privatization [@Reiter:2012vn].
-An alternative  is the use of safe havens as secure sites for data containing sensitive person information with access being granted to authorized researchers.
+An alternative  is the use of safe havens as secure sites for data containing sensitive personal information, with access being granted to authorized researchers.
 In the US, Census Research Centers (CRC) play this role and offer remarkable opportunities for regional scientists to have access to micro data subject to a number of restrictions designed to ensure confidentiality.

-Although the CRCs are  successful in protecting privacy concerns it important to keep in mind that they also place limits on the network effect and science's self-correcting mechanism.
+Although the CRCs are  successful in protecting privacy concerns, it important to keep in mind that they also place limits on the network effect and science's self-correcting mechanism.
-This is because replication of studies that come out of CRC research is difficult as any researcher seeking to do so requires access to the same data used in the original study.
+This is because replication of studies that come out of CRC research is difficult, as any researcher seeking to do so requires access to the same data used in the original study.
 That access is only granted by the CRC which faces difficult choices in determining what proposals get approved for access.
 Given the choice between proposals for new novel studies versus studies that seek to replicate previous studies, it is conceivable that the former may be viewed more favorably.

-Data hoarding is not limited to institutions as the problem can be found at the individual level as well.
+Data hoarding is not limited to institutions, as the problem can be found at the individual level as well.
 Our existing tenure and reward systems stress the number of publications produced,  and for researchers who have invested time and resources in constructing or acquiring unique data sets it is rational to seek a return on that investment by maximizing their exclusive use of the data.
-However, the individual scholar model doesn't really scale well and the opportunity costs from the scientist restricting access to the data by the wider scientific community have to be considered.
+However, the individual scholar model doesn't really scale well, and one must consider the opportunity costs from the scientist restricting access to the data by the wider scientific community.
-After all, if the data are really wonderful, just imagine what might flow from releasing it to the field.
+After all, if the data are really so wonderful, just imagine what might flow from releasing it to the field!

 This does not have to be a zero sum game where the private gains are sacrificed for social goods - we can tweak the reward structure and attribution norms to make data provision a first class contribution to the scientific process.
-In other words, rather than the single scholar producing a series of 5 papers with the exclusive use of the data, she produces one article and releases the data.
+In other words, rather than the single scholar producing a series of 5 papers with the exclusive use of the data, she could produce one article and releases the data.
 This in turn empowers a larger group of scholars to generate vastly more than 5 papers using the same data, with each of these papers citing the single paper produced by the data generating/contributing scholar.
 The citations to her original article would grow exponentially in this world rather than linearly in the hoarding model.